Random line graphs and edge-attributed network inference: Discussion

-More specifically, we establish that under mild conditions, the line graph of a stochastic block model has block-model structure; that is, the mean matrix of the line graph of an SBM can be decomposed into its actions on certain orthogonal invariant subspaces, one of which is spanned by block-constant vectors.
+More specifically, we establish that under mild conditions, the line graph of a stochastic block model has block-model structure.
+That is, the mean matrix of the line graph of an SBM can be decomposed into its actions on certain orthogonal invariant subspaces, one of which is spanned by block-constant vectors.
 Since the entries of these vectors are constant for edges in the same cluster, this is a signal-preserving subspace for edge clustering.
-Thus, estimating the corresponding projection operator onto this subspace allows us to estimate important signal dimensions.
-Moreover, our simulation studies show that (a) the signal dimensions cannot be obtained without a projection, and (b) even when the estimated projection matrix is only approximately correct, it still enables us to extract useful signal from the line graph.
-Not surprisingly, incorporating edge covariate information with the approximate projection is a vast improvement over discarding the covariates altogether (as was previously typical) or using a naive singular value decomposition and potentially projecting onto an inapt subspace.
+Estimating the corresponding projection operator onto this subspace allows us to estimate important signal dimensions.
+Our simulations show that (a) the signal dimensions cannot be obtained without a projection, and (b) even when the estimated projection matrix is only approximately correct, it still enables us to extract useful signal from the line graph.
+Incorporating edge covariate information with the approximate projection is a vast improvement over discarding the covariates altogether, or using a naive singular value decomposition and projecting onto an inapt subspace.

 There are several theoretical and practical questions that remain, even in the case of SBM graphs.
 In Section~\ref{s:edgecov}, we consider estimating the projection $\hat{Q}$ using the induced clustering arising from an estimated clustering of the vertices in the underlying graph.
-From Figure~\ref{fig:ari_compare}, we see that an estimated projection $\hat{Q}$ relying on a (likely imperfect) initial clustering of the vertices is still useful for capturing the signal in $A(L(G))$.
-The development of rigorous concentration bounds for $A(L(G))\hat{Q}$, when $\hat{Q}$ itself relies on an estimated clustering, is therefore important for both performance guarantees and robust implementation on real data.
+From Figure~\ref{fig:simulations_wtensor}, we see that an estimated projection $\hat{Q}$ relying on a (likely imperfect) initial clustering of the vertices is still useful for capturing the signal in $A(L(G))$.
+Rigorous concentration bounds for $A(L(G))\hat{Q}$, when $\hat{Q}$ itself relies on an estimated clustering, is important for both performance guarantees and robust implementation on real data.
 A related question is that of choosing optimal scalings for scMASE, which we use to combine the information from adjacency and edge covariates.
-We can, for instance, consider a range of scalings for the edge covariates, generate multiple embeddings corresponding to different values of this parameter, and choose the value that maximizes the clustering coefficient for this embedding.
-This is an intuitively plausible heuristic that merits further study.
+A plausible heuristic is to consider a range of scalings for the edge covariates, generate multiple embeddings corresponding to different values of this parameter, and choose the value that maximizes the clustering coefficient for this embedding.